mtumilowicz/controller-advice/README.md

 `Spring MVC` application was `@ExceptionHandler` annotation.

-After `3.2` we now have the new `@ControllerAdvice` annotation to address the limitations of the previous two solutions.
+After `3.2` we now have the new `@ControllerAdvice` annotation to address the limitations of the previous one.

 * `@ExceptionHandler`
     ```